-- The steering committee is led by Claudia Hommel and David Stephens, with Dan Johnson, Jade Maze and Kim Mann
+- The steering committee is led by David Stephens, with Claudia Hommel, Dan Johnson, Evelyn Danner, and Kim Mann

-- The program team is led by Jade Maze with Arlene Armstrong, Madeline Morgan and Vivian Beckford
+- The program team is led by Margaret Murphy and Cynthia Clarey, with Arlene Armstrong, Madeline Morgan and Vivian Beckford

 - The outreach team is David Stephens, Ava Logan, Evelyn Danner, and Ruth Fuerst

 - Historical research is led by Dan Johnson with Arlene Armstrong and Natalie Douglas (Cynthia Clarey and Paula Ingram weighing in)

 - Communications includes Dave DeGooyer, Meredith Morris, Barb Smith and Lydia Stux